dinglebarrybonds

 The simulation produces:

-| Format | Source | Description |
+| Convention | Example | Description |

 |---|---|---|

 Trading Journal reads Sierra Chart's binary SCID files directly to reconstruct intra-trade PnL curves at tick resolution.
 Point the journal to your Sierra Chart data folder and it automatically locates the correct SCID file for each trade's symbol.
+The MFE/MAE values come from the SC study's tick-by-tick measurement during execution — never recomputed by the renderer from reduced curves.

 From any trade detail panel, click the replay button to open Sierra Chart at the exact date and time of the trade entry, with fill markers showing your entry and exit points.
 Review the price action around your trade without manually scrolling through charts.